-In Summary, if you are looking for an Intermittent Fasting app, that offers simple tracking and monitoring of your fasting progress, built-in nutrition tracker, built-in water intake monitor, then Fastic is definitely one free app worth checking out!
+In Summary, if you are looking for an Intermittent Fasting app that offers simple tracking and monitoring of your fasting progress, a built-in nutrition tracker, built-in water intake monitor, then Fastic is definitely one free app worth checking out!

-Some of us can manage to stick to the fasting regimen with discipline but when it comes to the easting window, all hell breaks loose! eventually leading to some disappointment.
+Some of us can manage to stick to the fasting regimen with discipline, but all hell breaks loose when it comes to the easting window!
+Eventually leading to some disappointment.

-Instead of trying to manage your intermittent fasting program with the help of multiple apps, you can explore using an app such as BodyFast that focusses a lot on nutrition tracking.
+Instead of managing your intermittent fasting program with the help of multiple apps, you can explore using an app such as BodyFast that focuses a lot on nutrition tracking.

 The central philosophy around the BodyFast coach program is that your body often adjusts to your fasting regimen since you start and end your fasting programs during the same times.
 The coaching program changes things up a bit.

-For different fasting days, it may suggest new start times et al. The idea around changing fasting times comes from a recent Harvard University study that found changing the timing around might be very helpful in reaching your weight loss goal.
+For different fasting days, it may suggest new start times et al. The idea around changing fasting times comes from a recent Harvard University study that found changing the timing around might be beneficial in reaching your weight loss goal.